Philippine mythology: Other monster figures and familiars

 Summit caldera of Mount Pinatubo (1991).
-In Sambal beliefs, the volcano is said to erupt whenever the flaming "sea turle", Bacobaco, comes out of the crater.
+In Sambal beliefs, the volcano is said to erupt whenever the flaming "sea turtle", Bacobaco, comes out of the crater.
 The volcano is notable as the home of the Kapampangan god, Apûng Malyari, and the Sambal supreme deity, Malayari.

 Mount Matutum is known for the many monsters that used it as a lair, such as Tarabusar, Omaka-an, and Maka-ogis.

 A Visayan tenegre horn hilt, depicting the sea serpent deity, Bakunawa.
 Outside the Visayas and Bicol regions, horn hilt depictions often change into other designs as Bakunawa only exists in Visayan and Bicolano mythologies.

 Mythical races

 The upper part of a manananggal, hunting for food.
 The monster can be killed by putting salt or garlic on the wound of its lower portion left on the ground.
 This way, the upper part will fail to re-connect with its lower section, thus killing it once daylight comes.